 4. Gives you the chance to use brand ambassadors

-Traditional videos are a tried-and-true approach to deliver a brand’s message to a viewer.
-While being a powerful tool, the workflow to create a live action video is demanding and time-consuming.
+Traditional videos are a tried-and-true approach to delivering a brand’s message to a viewer.
+While being a powerful tool, the workflow to create a live-action video is demanding and time-consuming.

 1. Creative limitations